Bareilly: Recreation

 The city has a combined amusement and water park named Fun City.
 Phoenix United Mall (Bareily) is another attraction of the city.
-It is located on Pilibhit Bypass Road at Mahanagar Colony.
-The city also has a huge 14 ft. tall "Jhumka" statue installed in the Parsakhera area.
+It is located on Pilibhit Bypass Road near Mahanagar Colony.
+The city also has a huge 14 ft. tall "Jhumka" statue installed in the Parsakhera area popularly known as "Jhumka Choraha" representing the significance of song "Jhumka Gira Re" by Asha Bhosle for the film Mera Saaya.